Dyalog/HttpCommand/docs/userguide.md

 This may be fine for interactively tinkering in the APL session.
 But when running `HttpCommand` under program control you should **explicitly specify the content type** for the payload by either setting `ContentType` or adding a `content-type` header.

 The exception to this is when using `GetJSON` which is specifically intended to interact with JSON-based web services and will use a default content type of `application/json`.

+## Compressing Response Payload ##
+`HttpCommand` can accept and process response payloads that are compressed using either the gzip or deflate compression schemes.
+To accomplish this, you need to set the `accept-encoding` header to `'gzip, deflate'`.